 - Invite calculations: Find opportunity points where your customers are inclined to invite their friends.
-Think OnePlus’ referral program, which awards users with points and accessory vouchers for every person they refer.
+For example, you can award users with points and accessory vouchers for every person they refer.
 Carefully track your referral rates for each opportunity point.

 - Conversion rate calculations: Determine what it takes for new users to convert, whether it’s improved landing pages, an incentive, or something else.
 Carefully track conversion rates with each strategy you improve, and use the data to inform further improvements.
 A WordStream study found the average conversion rate across different industries is 2.7% on search networks.

 - Viral cycle time calculations: This is basically the time it takes to transform a referral into a customer.
 Think about how to remove friction so more users sign up for your business.
 Find ways to secure a “wow moment” and overcome consumers’ hesitation so they share and fuel the viral cycle.

 - Retention vs. churn calculations: Your retention rate measures the percentage of customers who stay loyal to your business, while your churn rate is the percentage who stop buying over a particular time frame.
 How can you increase your retention rate and decrease your churn rate?
 After all, the more loyal a customer is, the more likely they are to refer friends.